 Esophageal culture is a laboratory test that checks for infection-causing germs in a sample of tissue from the esophagus.

 A sample of tissue from your esophagus is needed.
-For information on how this is done, see esophagogastroduodenoscopy (EGD).
+The sample is taken during a procedure called esophagogastroduodenoscopy (EGD).

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 Culture - esophageal